 this could cause MAJOR EYE DAMAGE and POSSIBLE BLINDNESS !

-Another safe way to view a solar eclipse would be to check with a local planetarium, astronomical observatory, Science center or museum, the Astronomy or Physics Department at a local college or university, or amateur astronomers' club.
-Sometimes, one or more of these organizations will sponsor an observing session of a solar eclipse, utilizing professional equipment operated by trained astronomers.
+Another safe way to view a Solar Eclipse/Eclipse of the Sun would be to check with a local planetarium, astronomical observatory, science center or museum, the Astronomy or Physics Department at a local college or university, amateur astronomers' club, or local library.
+Sometimes, one or more of these organizations will sponsor an observing session of a

 mail message to